yalmip/yalmip.github.io/_posts/2016-02-08-Worst-case-inf-norm.md

 comments: true
 ---

+(*The robust optimization framework has been improved significantly since this post was written and simplifies the code below significantly.
+A new version of this article might be posted later*)

 I was asked by a colleague today on how to compute the worst-case \\(\infty\\)-norm of a matrix \\(A(p)\\) linearly parameterized in an uncertainty \\(p\\) constrained to a polytope.

 No simple way came to mind, and using a result by [Mangasarian and Shiau 1986] that maximizing the norm of a vector over a polytope is NP-complete for most cases, I guess there should not be any.

 Nevertheless, let us write some YALMIP code to compute it, and then generalize the problem formulation.
 We first note that \\(\infty\\)-norm of a matrix corresponds to the largest 1-norm of the rows.
 Hence, all we have to do is to loop over all rows, and compute the worst-case 1-norm of each row.

 Unfortunately, worst-case 1-norm is one of the hard cases in [Mangasarian 1986] .
-Even worse from our perspective, due to this intractability, it is [UncertainEpigraphs not possible] to simply plug an uncertain expression involving a 1-norm into the [robust optimization framework](/yalmip/tutorials/tobustoptimization) of YALMIP (*This was true in previous versions of YALMIP when this article was written.
-The robust optimization framework has now been improved and simplifies the code below significantly.
-A new version of this article might be posted later*)
+Even worse from our perspective, due to this intractability, it is [UncertainEpigraphs not possible] to simply plug an uncertain expression involving a 1-norm into the [robust optimization framework](/yalmip/tutorials/tobustoptimization) of YALMIP

 For this particular application, the matrix dimension is reasonably small but the parametric space is large, so we explicitly generate the linear programming formulation of the 1-norm by looking at all combinations of positive and negative terms in the absolute values, i.e. we write \\(|x(p)|+|y(p)| \leq t\)) as \\(x(p)+y(p)\leq t\\), \\(-x(p)+y(p) \leq t\\), \\(x(p)-y(p)\leq t\\) and \\(-x(p)-y(p)\leq t\\).
 Once we have all these constraints for all rows, we use YALMIPs [robust optimization framework]/yalmip/tutorials/tobustoptimization) to compute the worst-case \\(t\\) over the uncertain parameter \\(p\\).